Things to consider when using insurance for therapy:

 - The reason for therapy must fit the criteria of being “medically necessary” to be covered.
 Your insurance company determines what this means.

 Depending on your current health insurance plan, it is possible for services to be covered in full or in part.
 Please contact your insurance provider to verify how your plan compensates you for psychotherapy services.
-I do not participate with most insurance plans but I will help you in any way possible, such as submitting necessary paperwork and receipts to submit to your insurance provider.
+I am not in network with insurance companies.
+However, as an out-of-network provider, I will help you in any way possible, such as filling out necessary paperwork and receipts for you to submit to your insurance provider for reimbursement.
+Every plan is different, so you will need to find out how much they reimburse you.

 Individual, Couples, and Family Counseling Session (50 minutes) $160